 I know that most mean well, but here is the problem, with how some are going about it.

-When you say you love my spirit, and that you do not judge people on the bases of their color, religion, gender, or sexual orientation, you are denying your own privilege as a member of an in-group.
+When you say you love my spirit, and that you do not judge people on the basis of their color, religion, gender, or sexual orientation, you are denying your own privilege as a member of an in-group.

 Being “blind” to out-group members’ differentiating characteristics (physical and others) is to deny one’s privilege as a member of an in-group, and this hurts me as a member of an out-group.